Food Protection Home

 The Indiana Food Protection Division, within the Indiana State Department of Health, strives to ensure a safe and wholesome food supply throughout the State of Indiana.
 The Division develops regulations, conducts routine inspections, investigates foodborne illness complaints, and responds to other food emergency incidents.The Food Protection Division participates in cooperative food safety inspection programs with other state, federal, and local agencies.

-The Food Protection Program is divided into two different focus areas, a Food Safety focus and a Food Defense focus.
+The Food Protection Division is divided into two different focus areas, a Food Safety focus and a Food Defense focus.

 The Food Defense Section provides guidance, with Food Defense Program Coordinators, to Indiana's food retailers, producers, processors, and distributors on how to conduct vulnerability assessments and develop food defense plans.
 They developed and maintain the Food Emergency Response Plan and works with other entities and programs toward protecting food from intentional acts of contamination.
 They also manage the Indiana Food Safety and Defense Task Force.